Penn-TopGuNN/TopGuNN/README.md

 		annoy index and faiss index are created using separate files (depending on whether you use FAISS or ANNOY).
 They must have their own separate virtenvs.

 		Expected output files:
 		annoy_index_job#.ann    //ex.
-52.32GB @ 5 months, 200 trees for subset of the Gigaword Corpus
-		annoy_index_job#.ann    //ex.
-52.32GB @ 3 months, 200 trees for subset of the Gigaword Corpus
+7.1-7.3GB @ for each job, assuming around 200K sentences each.

 # Now the Top GuNN part!
 Fast KNN-retrieval!